 We pray Thee now to continue Thy great loving kindness to us and to all dear to us, and especially that Thou wouldst grant to Robert Liddon [Col. Lodge's, nephew] a complete recovery from his wounds. ..."

-When John William Lodge came back from the Boer War in 1902, he brought his horse back with him and, when it died, his batman buried it near the stables and a gravestone was erected to commemorate it.
+When John William Lodge came back from the Boer War in 1902, he brought his horse back with him and, when it died, his batman buried it near the stables and a gravestone was erected to commemorate her.

 Michael Braiser-Creagh's grandmother was Isabella Beavan Liddon (1878-1978), daughter of Matthew Liddon and Bessie Lodge.
 Later, Isabella would marry Arthur William Clifford.
-She spent a good deal of her childhood at The Rookery, where she and her four sisters were living at the time of the 1891 census, with a staff of 6 domestic servants, including: footman, cook, kitchen maid and waitress.
+She spent a good deal of her childhood at The Rookery, where she and her four sisters were living at the time of the 1891 census (see below), with a staff of 6 domestic servants, including: footman, cook, kitchen maid and waitress.
 The Liddon family had move there to live with their aunts and uncle following the sudden and early death of their father, Captain Matthew Liddon, in November 1890 at the relatively young age of forty-seven.
 Their uncle, Colonel John William Lodge, was visiting friends in Richmond, Yorkshire, when the census was taken (see the relevant 1891 census returns below).

 Courtesy of The National Archives (Reference Piece TNA RG 12/4032)